cyclic-software/docs/docs/concepts/file_system.md

 # File System

-The Node.js file system module gives you access to the file system on your local environment.
+The Node.js file system module gives you access to the file system in your local environment.
 To include the `fs` modules use the `require()` method:
 `const fs = require('fs');`

-The `fs` method is often used for reading, creating, updating, deleting, and renaming files, however there is a long list of methods, which you can see here in the Node documentation: [https://nodejs.org/api/fs.html](https://nodejs.org/api/fs.html).
+The `fs` module is often used for reading, creating, updating, deleting, and renaming files, though there is a long list of methods that you can see in the Node documentation: [https://nodejs.org/api/fs.html](https://nodejs.org/api/fs.html).

 Files created by the `fs` module are read-only once the project is deployed to Cyclic.sh.
 This results in an `EROFS: Error Read-Only File System` error.